 The mudra (I use chin mudra) calls for thumb and index finger connected in an “O,” with the other three fingers folded into a fist in the palm and the backs the hands resting on your knees.
 Chin mudra invites calmness.

-To begin a chakra meditation practice, start simple:
+To begin a Heart Chakra meditation practice, start simple:

 - Sit down cross-legged, or lie down.